-The biblical studies requirement for the School of Undergraduate Studies requires all students to complete either a 50-hour Biblical Exposition major or a 30-hour Biblical Studies major for four-year degrees.
-In the School of Professional Studies students complete a 30-hour Biblical Studies major or an 18-hour Biblical Studies minor.
-Generally speaking, the course of study a student will follow is pre-determined by one's major and/or minors.
+The biblical studies requirement for the School of Undergraduate Studies requires all students to complete either a 48-hour Biblical Studies major for four-year vocational ministry degrees or an 18-hour Biblical Studies minor for all other four-year degrees.
+In the School of Professional Studies students complete an 18-hour Biblical Studies minor.
+Generally speaking, the course of study a student will follow is predetermined by one's major and/or minors.